This Excel tutorial explains how to use the Excel DOLLAR function with syntax and examples.

 The Microsoft Excel DOLLAR function converts a number to text, using a currency format.
 The format used is $#,##0.00_);($#,##0.00).

 The syntax for the Microsoft Excel DOLLAR function is:

 DOLLAR( number, [decimal_places] )

 The DOLLAR function can be used in the following versions of Microsoft Excel:

 The DOLLAR function can be used in Microsoft Excel as the following type of function:

-Let's look at some Excel DOLLAR function examples and explore how you would use the DOLLAR function as a worksheet function in Microsoft Excel:
+Let's look at some Excel DOLLAR function examples and explore how to use the DOLLAR function as a worksheet function in Microsoft Excel: